How 29-Year-Old Ellen Bennett Became The Culinary World’s Apron Queen

 “There was such a hole in the market,” Bennett says.
 “The uniform–which is one touchpoint that the customer actually sees–was the last thing that restaurateurs thought about.
 But that’s insane when you consider the millions that it costs to set up a restaurant.”

 In the end, Bennett’s business came about by accident.
-One day, the chef at Providence mentioned that he was going to bring in a company to fit workers for new aprons.
+One day, the chef at Bäco Mercat mentioned that he was going to bring in a company to fit workers for new aprons.
 Bennett begged him to let her design and make the aprons herself.

 “I had enough conviction in that moment that he gave me the opportunity,” Bennett recalls.
 “Suddenly, I had an order of 40 aprons.”
 She took $300 from her savings account and developed her very first collection.
 “I didn’t have sewers, but I had a very clear vision of what I wanted to create.
 And that’s how Hedley & Bennett was born,” she says.

 The name of the company is derived from both sides of her family.
-Hedley refers to her English grandfather, a scientist who would read the botanical encyclopedia on the weekends.
-Bennett comes from her fiery paternal side of the family, who are Mexican.
+Hedley refers to her English grandfather, a rocket scientist who would read the Encyclopedia Britannica on the weekends.
+Bennett comes from her fiery maternal side of the family, who are Mexican.

 “When you merge the two different cultures, you get a mix of timelessness and a colorful, “take life by the lapels,” positive outlook on life,” Bennett explains.

-From her very first batch for the Providence team, Bennett has used the best-quality materials she could get her hands on in L.A.’s garment district, including Japanese denim, American canvas, and linens from around the world, plus brass hardware.
+From her very first batch for the Bäco Mercat team, Bennett has used the best-quality materials she could get her hands on in L.A.’s garment district, including Japanese denim, American canvas, and linens from around the world, plus brass hardware.
 Besides being beautiful to look at and touch, they were also breathable.

 In the sewing process, she ensured that every pocket corner was reinforced.
 And when it came to straps, she created a cross-back system that would lie flat against the back, instead of getting twisted.
 She also thought carefully about what colors and patterns would be suitable in a formal restaurant setting, but added a touch of style.